saantiaguilera/feature-flags/README.md

 Since it's just a contract, you can create them with whatever you want to.
 You can even make them refreshable if you'd like (by creating a `Refreshable` interface and calling it whenever you want to)

-All of this can be found in the [testapp directory](testapp/src/test/java/com/saantiaguilera/featureflags/provider)
+All of this can be found under the [testapp directory](testapp/src/test/java/com/saantiaguilera/featureflags/provider)

 #### Priority Providers